Jewish Disabilities Advocates Hosts Yachad Disability Sensitivity Training

 About Jewish Family Service

 JFS Boulder helps individuals maintain a high quality of life through programs and services that keep them supported, connected, and engaged.
-Services include care management, counseling, companionship, emergency assistance, and holiday celebrations.
+Services include care management, counseling, food, companionship, emergency assistance, and holiday celebrations.
 JFS serves everyone regardless of race, faith, gender, national origin, disability, or sexual orientation.

 Check Also